rcpch/rcpch-audit-engine/README.md

-# rcpch-audit-engine

-A framework for national clinical audits.
-Built using Django and Semantic UI.

-Initiallyt intended as a new platform for the RCPCH's established Epilepsy12 audit, but designed so as to be usable for other audits.

-### Designed and built by the RCPCH, by clinicians for clinicians
+# Designed and built by the RCPCH, by clinicians for clinicians

 <p align="center">
     <p align="center"></p>